qperfect-io/qleo/docs/manual/special_topics.rst

 ---------
 .. _bitstring:

-The :class:`~mimiqcircuits.BitString` class represents the state of bits and can be used to represent classical registers with specified values for each bit (0 or 1).
-At its core, it is simply a vector of booleans. :class:`~mimiqcircuits.BitString`  allows direct bit manipulation, bitwise operations, and conversion to other data formats like integers.
+The :class:`~qleo.BitString` class represents the state of bits and can be used to represent classical registers with specified values for each bit (0 or 1).
+At its core, it is simply a vector of booleans. :class:`~qleo.BitString`  allows direct bit manipulation, bitwise operations, and conversion to other data formats like integers.
 It’s designed for flexibility in binary manipulation tasks within quantum computations.

 Using BitString in MIMIQ Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In MIMIQ, several operations use BitString as a direct input for conditional logic
-or specific quantum operations, such as :class:`~mimiqcircuits.IfStatement`
+or specific quantum operations, such as :class:`~qleo.IfStatement`
-and :class:`~mimiqcircuits.Amplitude`.
+and :class:`~qleo.Amplitude`.
 See :doc:`non-unitary operations </manual/non_unitary_ops>`
 and :doc:`statistical operations </manual/statistical_ops>` pages.
 Here are some examples:

 .. doctest:: BitString